This is a very common question that we hear often. The answer can be different for everyone so here are some basic questions to ask yourself first.

 Regular Schedule

-If your schedule is very regular, meaning you leave your home and come home around the same times everyday at least five days a week then a programmable thermostat will be suitable for your needs.
-Higher end programmable thermostats can program each day differently but still each day will always have to be the same, for instance if you get home at 7pm on Monday and Wednesday, but you’re home at 5 pm every other day.
-Programmable thermostats are great so you can set them and leave them.
+If your schedule is very regular, meaning you leave your home and come home around the same time at least five days a week, then a programmable thermostat will work great for your needs.
+Higher end programmable thermostats can custom program each day differently, however, each day will always have to be the same.
+For instance, let’s say you get home at 7pm on Monday and Wednesday nights, but you’re home at 5pm during the other days; you’re able to program your thermostat to exactly your schedule.
+Additionally, you can set your thermostat and leave it, and only worry about changing it when your schedule calls for it.

 High-efficiency Heating Systems